-Zero was listening in on their conversation and noticed that Anu transformed into a jackal and flew over towards Zeraph’s side and followed quietly next to him like a guard dog.
+Zero was listening in on their conversation and noticed that Anu transformed into a jackal, flew over towards Zeraph’s side, and followed quietly next to him like a guard dog.
 He had to wonder what was Zeraph’s angle on all this.
-He remembered him not being kicked out of the dungeon and was inside for another five hours.
-During that time another raid team which was a lot lower in level entered into the dungeon and slowly but surely sweep through till they were finally able to enter the fifth level and stated that they saw Zeraph still on the fifth floor.
+He remembered not being kicked out of the dungeon and was inside for another five hours.
+During that time, another raid team, a lot lower in level, entered the dungeon and slowly but surely swept through till they were finally able to enter the fifth level and stated that they saw Zeraph still on the fifth floor.

-It wasn’t until they entered in the dungeon, Zeraph was kicked out back to the beginning and brought outside without a single scratch.
-Following after was the raid team only a few minutes behind.
+It wasn’t until they entered the dungeon, Zeraph was kicked out back to the beginning and brought outside without a single scratch.
+Following after was the raid team, only a few minutes behind.

-Zero had specifically asked him what he had found out, but it seem as if Zeraph did not talk much about it except how he might had found a way through.
+Zero had specifically asked him what he had found out, but it seemed as if Zeraph did not talk much about it except how he might have found a way through.
 He had a million questions, but Zeraph walked away before he could ask.
-The way things were going, Zeraph was getting a bit unusual throughout this whole raid.
+The way things were going, Zeraph was getting a bit unusual throughout this raid.

 “Did you get a chance to check out the lower levels?”
 Zero asked carefully.

-“Well that’s the thing, I only got to stick around on this floor.
-I logged out a couple of times to make sure my reading were correct.
-If I understand correctly, the test trial had already begun.”
+“Well, that’s the thing, I only got to stick around on this floor.
+I logged out several times to ensure my readings were correct.
+If I understand correctly, the test has already begun.”
 Zeraph answered casually without much effort of hiding anything.

 “Tests?
 What kind?”

-“Something on that line, not hundred percent sure if it is or not, but the exit will always be different.
-All we can do is push forward, that means no going back.”
+“Something on that line, not hundred percent sure if it is, but the exit will always be different.
+So all we can do is push forward; that means no going back.”

 “That shouldn’t be too much of a problem.”
 Zero continued forward with Elron leading the large team.
-He was in the middle of the group letting the others level up and at least attempt to try to get closer to Zero’s team who were all high level.
-The average level of the dragons were around level 75.
+He was in the middle of the group letting the others level up and at least attempt to get closer to Zero’s team, who were all high-level.
+The average level of the dragons was around level 75.
 While Zero, Zeraph, Agnis, and Elro were past level 140.
-Valiant and his group were all around level 110, leading their own specific teams.
+Valiant and his group were all around level 110, leading their specific teams.

-“The problem lies with if we die, than we have to start all over again.
-This raid might take a lot longer than a couple of days, by my calculation possibly a few weeks.”
+“The problem is that if we die, we have to start all over again.
+So this raid might take a lot longer than a couple of days, by my calculation, possibly a few weeks.”

 “A few weeks?”
 Agnis stated in alarm.
 “How are we supposed to sleep?
-I mean, we are all humans that have a life of our own, you know.”
+I mean, we are all humans with a life of our own.”

 “I expected as much.
-My suggestion is to designate a specific time slots dedicated to clearing the dungeon.
-We won’t be able to get out of this place to get more supplies unless we die.
+I suggest designating a specific time slot dedicated to clearing the dungeon.
+We will only be able to get out of this place to get more supplies if we die.
 It’s stupid if we attempt to run away to get more supplies.
-The time of rest to enter back into the dungeon corresponds exactly with the twenty-four hours a person normally has before they get back in.
-We need to push forward and use every single able body to map out as much of the each level terrain as possible.”
+The rest time to enter the dungeon corresponds exactly with the twenty-four hours a person normally has before they get back in.
+We need to push forward and use every single able body to map out as much of the terrain as possible.”